 - It’s repeated regularly, so they get to hear things more than once.

-- It becomes about the whole team, not the leader
+- It becomes about the whole team, not the team leader.

 If you would like more information on this, you will love our free downloads on managing yourself and others